docusign/code-examples-powershell/README.md

 When the token expires, it updates automatically.

-## eSignature API
+## eSignature REST API

-For more information about the scopes used for obtaining authorization to use the eSignature API, see [Required scopes](https://developers.docusign.com/docs/esign-rest-api/esign101/auth#required-scopes).
+For more information about the scopes used for obtaining authorization to use the eSignature REST API, see [Required scopes](https://developers.docusign.com/docs/esign-rest-api/esign101/auth#required-scopes).

 For a list of code examples that use the eSignature API, see the [How-to guides overview](https://developers.docusign.com/docs/esign-rest-api/how-to/) on the DocuSign Developer Center.